‘The Photo Wagon’ Photobooth was born as a result of our two great passions; the Camera and the Campervan. . .

-Memories of carefree childhood holidays with a 1971 VW Bay window van and a canvas tent inspired Linda to buy own campervan 5 years ago, and she hasn’t looked back since.
+Memories of carefree family holidays with a 1971 VW van and a big old canvas tent inspired Linda to buy own Campervan 5 years ago, and she hasn’t looked back since.
 Despite all the well documented ‘idiosyncrasies’ of this much loved vehicle, Linda and her partner have spent many weekends travelling around the country visiting some of the UK’s most breathtaking and awe-inspiring sights.

 Owning a campervan is more than just for taking a break – they really do become part of the family, and as such gain a place in the hearts of the people who own them that just doesn’t compare with owning a regular car.